-The work was carried out by the 200 African-American men of Company 333, who lived at CCC camp NP-2-MD, located where the Carderock picnic pavilion stands today, just outside the I-495 loop.
+The work was carried out by the 200 men of Company 333, who lived at CCC camp NP-2-MD, located where the Carderock picnic pavilion stands today, just outside the I-495 loop.
 They were joined by the men of Company 325, who lived in Camp NP-1-MD just downstream.
-It is doubtful that the men worked together, since segregation was the rule of the day (even though the CCC had not originally been segregated).
+These companies consisted of African-American enrollees from the greater DC area.

 The C&O canal became a National Monument in 1961 and a National Historic Park in 1971.
 This came after a public campaign led by Supreme Court Justice William O. Douglas, a leading advocate for the National Parks who had been appointed to the court by Franklin Roosevelt.